DanielC-MST/haodongchen.github.io/_pages/cv.md

 * **2019 Aug.- 2024 May: Graduate Research Assistant**
   * Missouri University of Science and Technology
-  * Duties included:
-    - Engaged in pioneering research on human activity recognition, human-computer interaction (HCI), and human-robot collaboration (HRC) systems using sensor-driven big data, on-site customized cognition, and augmented reality (AR) control structures.
-Key highlights:
+  * Duties included: Engaged in pioneering research on human activity recognition, human-computer interaction (HCI), and human-robot collaboration (HRC) systems using sensor-driven big data, on-site customized cognition, and augmented reality (AR) control structures.:
       – Recognition& Accuracy:
           * Achieved 95% accuracy on instance segmentation of tools and parts using Mask RCNN, implemented object-oriented Python.
           * Achieved 99% accuracy of offline multi-modal assembly action recognition using using CNN (VGG16, ResNet 50, and Inception V3) and RNN (LSTM and GRU) with CUDA/GPU programming.